Miss Teen USA: 2008–2023: internet pageant

-In 2012, the pageant began to simulcast in selected regions on Microsoft's Xbox Live service, allowing owners of the Xbox 360 (until 2017) and/or Xbox One consoles to watch the pageant on a television screen.
-In 2017, the pageant was also broadcast on Sony's PlayStation Network service.
+From 2012-2019, the pageant began to simulcast in selected regions on Microsoft's Xbox Live service, allowing owners of the Xbox 360 (until 2017) and/or Xbox One consoles to watch the pageant on a television screen.
+From 2017-2020, the pageant was also broadcast on Sony's PlayStation Network service.

-The 2017 pageant was the first to include both a 360-video option for virtual reality headsets and HDR10 support for Xbox One S owners.
-The 2018 pageant featured support for Dolby Atmos audio and 4K video on the Xbox One S and X consoles.
+2024: Return to television

+In March 2024, it was announced that for the first time since 2007, the pageant would be televised on The CW, alongside Miss USA.

 Crossovers with Miss USA

 Miss Teen USA at Miss USA

 In the early years of Miss Teen USA, three winners represented the title "Miss Teen USA" at Miss USA.
 The three queens were: Ruth Zakarian (1983), Cherise Haugen (1984), and Allison Brown (1986).
 This also made history because the Miss USA 1984 pageant had 53 delegates, the most ever in a Miss USA pageant.
 In 1987, Miss Teen USA 1986, Allison Brown participated in the 1987 Miss USA pageant.
 All three failed to make the cut at their respective Miss USA pageants.

 Only in the three years mentioned above did Miss Teen USA winners automatically gain representation at Miss USA.
 Starting in 1988, if the Miss Teen USA winners want to compete at Miss USA, they first must win a Miss USA state crown.
 A total of seven Miss Teen USA winners have participated at Miss USA, with four winning their state Miss USA crowns first.
 The first of these was Kelly Hu, Miss Teen USA 1985, who won the Miss Hawaii USA 1993 title and represented Hawaii at Miss USA 1993.
 She finished as a finalist.
 The next was Jamie Solinger, Miss Teen USA 1992.
 She took the Miss Iowa USA 1998 title but failed to make the cut at the Miss USA pageant.
 Only two Miss Teen USA winners have made the top 3 of Miss USA.
 Brandi Sherwood, Miss Teen USA 1989 won the Miss Idaho USA 1997 title.
 Succeeding Kelly, she took 1st runner up and later inherited the Miss USA crown, when Brook Mahealani Lee of Hawaii won Miss Universe 1997.
 She is the only Miss Teen USA winner to hold the title Miss USA.
 Shauna Gambill was close in winning the Miss USA 1998 title, but placed 1st runner up to Shawnae Jebbia, Miss Massachusetts USA 1998.
 However, to date it has never happened that the same woman had won the 2 separate pageants officially.